JWST Observations of SN 2024ggi II: NIRSpec Spectroscopy and CO Modeling at 285 and 385 Days Past the Explosion: Molecular models

 The similarity between the clumping and non-clumping models early on can be understood by the fact that the over-density in O and P is small ($f_c \approx 1.2$), essentially approaching the non-clumping solution ($f_c = 1$).
 The fact that the converged parameters between the models only differ by approximately 10\%, suggests that clumps are not significant until times later than 285 days.

-At 385 days, we find consistent agreement between the clumping models and the observations of \ggi, but found poor agreement for our converged non-clumping model (see Fig. \ref{fig:noclumpsvsclumps} for a direct comparision).
-In detail, Model S shows significant shortcomings in the fundamental band, namely the ratio between the first and second vibration modes is too small and increases with time from $\approx 5\%$ to 15\% due to large optical depths.
+At 385 days, we find consistent agreement between the clumping models and the observations of \ggi, but found poor agreement for our converged non-clumping model (see Fig. \ref{fig:noclumpsvsclumps} for a direct comparison).
+In detail, Model S shows significant shortcomings in the fundamental band, namely the flux ratio between the first and second vibration modes at later times is about $15\%$ smaller than the observation, an increase from $\approx 5\%$ at earlier times due to optical depth effects.
 More precisely, in smooth distributions the ratio between the opacities of the first and second mode and the radii at which they become optically thin make their flux ratio stable.
 In clumpy media, the emission is formed over a wide range ('picket fence') and, thus, it depends sensitively on the morphology and over-density of the clumps providing a sensitive diagnostic.
 Because models with clumps converge early on and are needed at later time, we always include clumps as free parameters and discuss their evolution.

 For both O and P models, there is a tendency for the clumps to become smaller and rounder with increasing density contrast $f_c$.
 With time, CO in the outer layers of the clumps becomes dissociated by supernova radiation (see above), leading to both rounder and smaller clump sizes.
 The higher $f_c$ is suggested by the pressure equilibrium between the heated outer and the cool central layers.
 The two dates are insufficient to distinguish oblate and prolate structures.